sciencebox/cvmfs/README.md

     ```

 ### Special permissions to CVMFS container
-The CVMFS container requires a privileged security context and the access to the fuse device on the host.
+The CVMFS container requires a privileged security context and access to the fuse device on the host.
 1. For Docker, add the following options to the `docker run` command:
     ```
     --cap-add SYS_ADMIN --device /dev/fuse